addyj/EVA5/Phase-1/Session-13/README.md

 Follow the code in colab file to train YOLOv4 on your own custom dataset.

 Use [ROBOFLOW](https://app.roboflow.com/) to make YOLOv4 pytorch supported dataset.
 This allows us to make augemented images as well.
+Used Blur and Exposure.